 I wondered if the reading experience would be better on a real Kindle, or some other ebook reader, rather than using an app.
 And I thought I’d ask my fellow ABC Book Clubbers for their opinion.

 At the time of writing this blog post, I’ve received just under three hundred comments and suggestions on ebook readers on Facebook.
-I have read each and every one of them and some spawned further discussions on the topic.
+I have read every one of them, and some spawned further discussions on the topic.

 In general, the Book Clubbers’ feedback fell into four categories:

 Of all ebook devices mentioned, the Kindle Paperwhite (affiliate sales link) was by far the most popular e-reader.
 And “I love my Kindle,” was a common refrain.

 Here’s a summary from the long list of Paperwhite pros: